 Vision and Mission:

-Vision: Nurture community through arts, culture, tradition, heritage and humanities.
+Vision: Nurture community through arts, culture, tradition, heritage and humanitarian services.

-Mission: To preserve and propagate arts and culture from around the world through festivals, education and interactive programming.
+Mission: To preserve and propagate arts and culture from diverse communities through festivals, education and interactive programming.

 To serve our Seattle based community, Northwest SHARE has the following goals: